Case Scenarios: Putting Your Dressing Knowledge Into Practice

 by the WoundSource Editors

 Selecting advanced wound care dressings is most effective when looking at the “whole” patient.
 If you are focusing only on the “hole” in the patient, you may not be enhancing the wound healing process as much as you had anticipated.
 In fact, you may be causing more harm to the wound without realizing it.
 Remember to always involve your patients in their treatment care plan, if possible.
 Your patients do not always share what is going on at home or economically.
-Let’s walk through a few case scenarios that may help you think outside the box when choosing a treatment plan for your patient.
+Let’s walk through a couple of case scenarios that may help you think outside the box when choosing a treatment plan for your patient.

 Case Scenario #1: Chronic Pressure Ulcer – Stage 4